DataDog/integrations-extras/shipyard/README.md

 ## Overview

 Shipyard enables teams by providing on-demand (ephemeral) environments for every code change (PR).
-We lower teams' preproduction cloud costs by 70%, increase developer velocity by 50%, and give DevOps/SRE ~30% of their week back!
 Shipyard works in your existing CI workflow, empowering teams to test before they merge.

 The Shipyard Datadog integration automatically passes your [Shipyard][1] ephemeral environment logs to Datadog for all applications on which you have enabled Datadog logging.